Bobo3980/bobobot/README.md

 -UI

--saving data like the email and password
+-saving email and password so don't have to retype it in

 -mutiple accounts on mutiple servers